What's the meaning of the phrase 'Compassion fatigue'?

 What's the origin of the phrase 'Compassion fatigue'?

 This term originated in America in the 1960s.
-The first reference I can find to it is a quotation from Albert W. Farmer, the national director of CWS Community Appeals in the Indiana newspaper The Vidette-Messenger, in November 1967:
+The first reference I can find to it is an article in the Kansas newspaper The Emporia Gazette, April 1961:

 In the UK the phrase is associated with Sir Bob Geldof who highlighted the many public appeals he had made himself.
 In an interview for The Guardian in May 2003 he said: